playbeing/dinish/README.md

 specification from the _Deutsche Norm_.
 That said, it retains DIN's clarity and as such it is a typeface with a purpose, if not a mission.

+DINish is available in three widths: standard, Condensed and Expanded.
+The standard width roughly matched DIN Mittelschrift, the Condensed width roughly matches the DIN Engschrift, and Expanded is like DIN Breitschrift (rarely used in Germany, actually).
+There are Regular, Bold and Italic variants; the only combination that is missing is Condensed Italic.

 ## Historic roots

 DIN 1451 is a [sans-serif](https://en.wikipedia.org/wiki/Sans-serif) typeface